Whitepaper

 2. Eight years of original research

-Between 2012 and 2020, Stori founder Fraser Hill conducted over 1,700 leadership interviews across banking, technology, and professional services.
+Following his work in executive search for leadership roles within a division of J.P.
+Morgan, Stori founder Fraser Hill spent eight years (2012–2020) conducting over 1,700 leadership interviews across banking, technology, and professional services.
 The research, published in The CEO's Greatest Asset (2020), examined what differentiates high performers from the rest — not on paper, but in how they think, decide, communicate, and respond to pressure.

 The core finding: the traits that predict success are observable in conversation, but traditional interview formats are not designed to elicit them.
 Behavioral questions (“Tell me about a time when...”) invite rehearsed performance.
 They measure interview skill, not the underlying cognitive and behavioral patterns that drive results.